Types of tonometers

 • counting steps, calories;

-When choosing a smart device for blood pressure monitoring, it is important to determine what the main goal is being pursued.
-If pressure and pulse monitoring is a secondary task, and the functions of a watch /fitness tracker are more needed, it is worth choosing them.
-If you need constant monitoring of blood pressure with accurate readings, it is better not to combine several devices in one and purposefully buy a smart tonometer, such as Xiaomi iHealth 2 .
+When choosing a smart device for monitoring blood pressure, it is important to determine what the main goal is.
+If monitoring blood pressure and pulse is a secondary task, and you need more watch/fitness bracelet functions, you should choose them.
+If you need constant blood pressure monitoring with accurate readings, it is better not to combine several devices in one and specifically buy a smart tonometer, such as Xiaomi iHealth 2 .

-The reliability of the algorithm for measuring blood pressure in smart gadgets has not yet been fully studied.
+The reliability of the blood pressure measurement algorithm in smart gadgets has not yet been fully studied.
 Although many predict a great future for them, and the development of smart technologies does not give reason to doubt this.

 Types and sizes of cuffs

-The cuffs are worn on the shoulder or wrist.
-The first option is divided into three main types, depending on the circumference of the patient's arm:
+The cuffs are placed on the shoulder or wrist.
+The first option is divided into three main types, depending on the patient's arm circumference:

 • children's (from 15 to 22 cm);